-The Competent Authority Pathway is for IMGs who are non-specialist or specialists (including general practitioners) who are seeking general registration with the Medical Board of Australia (the Board).
+The Competent Authority pathway is for IMGs who are non-specialist or specialists (including general practitioners) and are seeking general registration with the Medical Board of Australia (the Board).

 The Board has approved a number of international authorities as competent to assess, for medical registration, the applied medical knowledge and basic clinical skills of IMGs.

 The approved competent authorities are:

 - General Medical Council (United Kingdom - for the PLAB examination or for graduates of GMC-accredited medical courses in the United Kingdom)

 - Educational Commission for Foreign Medical Graduates of the United States (USMLE)

 - Medical Council of Ireland (graduates of medical courses in Ireland accredited by the Medical Council of Ireland).

 IMGs who hold a primary medical degree from a medical school listed in the current International Medical Education Directory (IMED) of the Foundation for Advancement of International Medical Education and Research (FAIMER), and who have completed training or assessment with an approved competent authority may apply for provisional registration via the Competent Authority pathway.